mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 #### Which version to choose

-You can currently only choose MariaDB version **v10.4** (version 10.4.24 to be precise).
+You can currently only choose MariaDB version **v10.4** (version 10.4.24, to be precise).

 Used as the export & import type: ==`mariadb@10.4`== .

 <!-- markdownlint-disable DOCSMD004 -->
 ::: tip Changing version
-Switching must be done manually by creating a new service with another version and migrating data using a [backup / restore](#how-to-backup-restore-database-data) pattern.
+Switching must be done manually by creating a new service with another version and migrating data using a [backup / restore](#how-to-backup-or-restore-database-data) pattern.
 :::
 <!-- markdownlint-enable DOCSMD004 -->